 Learning the code of written language and acquiring literacy skills is fundamental to education and achievement.

-Students have at least 30 minutes dedicated reading time every day, with many following an ‘Accelerated Reader’ programme and others using the ‘Oxford Reading Tree’ scheme.
+Students have at least 30 minutes dedicated reading time every day, with many following the Accelerated Reader programme and others using the Rapid Reader and Oxford Reading Tree schemes.

 The Accelerated Reading Home Connect service allows parents and carers to see their child’s reading progress and book quiz results.
 This can be accessed by using the log in details provided by the class teacher (lower school) or form tutor (upper school).
-Accelerated Reading Weblink

-Pupils develop reading skills most effectively when they read appropriately challenging books, therefore Students undertake regular reading assessments to obtain a ‘ZPD range’ (Zone of Proximal Development).
+Pupils’ reading develop skills most effectively when they read appropriately challenging books, therefore students undertake regular reading assessments to obtain a ‘ZPD range’ (Zone of Proximal Development).
 This Accelerated Reader book range ensures that students are reading at a level that is appropriate to their ability.